AlanReviews/alan-reviews-updates/content/pages/faq.md

 | 1000 | I will do a Q&A video |
 | 1500 | I will do a setup tour video |

 I am unsure what other milestones I will do when I get more subscribers.
+If you have any ideas, feel free to let me know.

 # Why were there years of inactivity?
 I was busy with work, school, and life.
 I did not have the time or energy to make new videos.